drliaowu/MacroMicroSurgicalRobot/README.md

-# A Low-Cost Teleoperable Surgical Robot with a Macro-Micro Structure for Open-Source Research
+# A Low-Cost Teleoperable Surgical Robot with a Macro-Micro Structure and a Continuum Tip for Open-Source Research
 ROS package providing simultaneous teleoperation of a custom micro-manipulator and a Universal Robots UR5e robotic arm via a 3D Systems Touch haptic stylus.

 Additional dependencies and their installation instructions can be found in these repositories: